christerresin/nordicboatsecurity/README.md

 ## About

 The layout is based on a page level containing grid system.
 Each component needs to accept and use a grid prop.
+The grid rows are defined inside globals.css

 ```javascript
 <About grid='grid2' />